UrbanStudy/stat2019_website/content/tools.md

 -
 [R](https://cran.r-project.org) is the statistical programming language we will use in this class.
 We will interface with R using [RStudio](https://www.rstudio.com), a fully feautred IDE.
 Installing them on your own computer should be straightforward.
 If you already have them installed on your computer, I recommend you check the version and upgrade them to the latest version.
 Ask me for help if you have any problem installing them.

+- Install the R Software

+    Go to http://cran.rstudio.com/ and click on Download R for Windows (or OSX), click on install R for the first time and download R. When the file is done downloading, double click  “R-3.4.1-win.exe” (or apporiate installation file for your OS) to install the file and select Run, and continue with the installation wizard.

+- Install Rstudio

+    There are many ways to interface with R from the bare-bones base R software, RStudio, or R Commander (a GUI wrapper for base R).
+We will be using RStudio for our labs.
+In order to install RStudio visit http://www.rstudio.com/products/rstudio/download and download RStudio for desktop for your operating system.
+If in the lab and RStudio is not installed and the software manager is not working you can download the zip/tar RStudio for windows, open the zip file, and run RStudio without installing.
+If you must do this, then I recommend downloading the zip/tar file to your H: drive where it stays after you switch computers.

 The following links contain some very useful resources to get started with R

 - A really good [introductory tutorial to R](https://www.computerworld.com/article/2497143/business-intelligence/business-intelligence-beginner-s-guide-to-r-introduction.html)